 To learn more about XRF testing, Click Here.

-For Context: Items intended for children are required by current legislation to be under 90 ppm lead in the paint or coating.
-Dishes (especially vintage dishes!) are not regulated for total lead content (via XRF reading.)
+For Context: Items intended for children are required by current legislation to be under 90 ppm lead in the glaze, paint or coating.
+Dishes (especially vintage dishes!) are not regulated for total lead content (as detectable with an XRF instrument.)

 As always, please let me know if you have any questions.